Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Topology Reconfiguration

 \subsection{Topology Reconfiguration Planning}

-Given a VTT $G = (V, E)$ and the motion task that is to move node $v$ from $q_i^v$ to $q_g^v$, if $q_i^v$ and $q_g^v$ belong to the same enclosed subspace, then geometry reconfiguration planning is able to handle this problem by either the approach by~\cite{Liu-vtt-cspace-icra-2020} or the approach introduced in Section~\ref{sec:path-planning}.
+Given a VTT $G = (V, E)$ and a motion task that is to move node $v$ from $q_i^v$ to $q_g^v$, if $q_i^v$ and $q_g^v$ belong to the same enclosed subspace, then geometry reconfiguration planning is able to handle this problem by either the approach in~\cite{Liu-vtt-cspace-icra-2020} or the approach introduced in Section~\ref{sec:path-planning}.
 Otherwise, topology reconfiguration is needed.
-The node has to execute a sequence of \texttt{Split} and \texttt{Merge} in order to avoid collision with other members.
+The node has to execute a sequence of \texttt{Split} and \texttt{Merge} to avoid collision with other members.